Residential Construction Contracts: Everything You Need to Know

 When you're preparing to hire a contractor for your construction project, you should consider the different types of contracts you can choose and how each individual contract can influence the length of your project.
 Typically, you will not actually meet your contractor until the bidding process has come to an end.
 However, if you choose a cost plus contract, your contractor will come onto your project in the very early stages, usually during the design process.
 No matter your contractor's skill level, you should expect a percentage of 15 percent.

 If you need help understanding residential construction contracts, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.